Julio César Chaves: Career

 During the Chaco War, Chaves worked at the "Department II", first under the command of Tomás Romero Pereira and then as chief until the end of the war.
 In mid-July 1934, at the request of President Eusebio Ayala and General José Félix Estigarribia, Chaves organized (as head of Department II) the Directorate Press and Propaganda (popularly known as Radio Press), presented in the form of daily bulletins, in order to raise troop morale.

-It was also after the war, the civil fiscal year 1936, and deputy national, 1938.
+He was, also after the war, a civil prosecutor in 1936, and national deputy in 1938.
 At that time he was an activist in the Liberal Youth Club, along with Efraím Cardozo and many other young activists, the group that launched and supported the presidential candidacy of General José Félix Estigarribia in 1939, against the wishes of the liberal old guard who wanted a civilian president.

 In 1939, Chaves was sent as minister to Bolivia and then to Peru as an ambassador in 1940.
 From 1941, following the rise to power of General Higinio Morínigo as President after the death of Estigarribia, Chaves took exile in Buenos Aires.

 He was perhaps among the most fortunate exiles of the country because Chaves began to develop part of his historiography work there.

 Chaves was also president of the Academy of Paraguayan History from 1956 to 1973, and again from 1984 to 1986, and the Academia de la Lengua Española from 1975 until his death.
 He was also president of the PEN Club and the Paraguayan Institute of Hispanic Culture, as well as a member of academies and institutes from various countries, the American Institute of History of Madrid and the Royal Academy of Arts of the Spanish capital.
 He lectured in various cities across Latin America and Europe.

 Chaves died in Asunción on February 20, 1989, aged 81.